 An overview of the UK tax treatment of Bitcoin and similar cryptocurrencies, following the publication of HMRC guidance.

-There has been increasing general interest in cryptocurrencies, such as Bitcoin, and the technology behind such currencies in recent months.
-Naturally, much of this focus has been on the valuation of such currencies - and the profits or losses that individuals holding such currencies might make.
-However, what is the tax treatment of Bitcoin and other cryptocurrencies?
+There has been increasing general interest in cryptocurrencies, such as Bitcoin, ICO tokens and the technology behind such currencies and tokens in recent years.
+Naturally, much of this focus has been on the valuation of such currencies and tokens - and the profits or losses that individuals holding such currencies and tokens might make.
+However, what is the tax treatment of Bitcoin, other cryptocurrencies and tokens?
 Are gains subject to tax in the UK?
-Has HM Revenue & Customs (HMRC) issued any guidance on their treatment?

 Cryptocurrencies are a type of digital money.
 The first cryptocurrency was Bitcoin but since its release in 2009, there are now a proliferation of different types.
 Cryptocurrencies can be bought or sold with other currencies, used to purchase goods from sellers who are willing to accept cryptocurrencies as payment, make investments in various assets and are being retained as investments themselves.
 Given the unique proprietary features of Bitcoin, there appears to be a degree of uncertainty and ambiguity as to whether Bitcoin and other similar cryptocurrencies would, legally, qualify as property for English law purposes.
 However, the better view appears to be that the English courts would recognise the ownership rights which a person has in Bitcoin, despite any formal difficulties in the application of traditional features of English law.